Spoken English for Actors: online

 Who is this course suitable for?

-- Those considering the study of acting in English.
+- Anyone considering studying acting in English.

 Will I get a certificate at the end of the course?

-Does the course count towards university credits?
+Does the course count towards University credits?

 There are no University Credits associated with this course.